Face masks are still required or recommended in many places in South Australia to help prevent the spread of COVID-19.

 What are the current rules for wearing a face mask in South Australia?

-The current public health directions are designed to prevent the spread of COVID-19 and to keep the community safe.
+These public health measures are designed to minimise the spread of COVID-19.

 Is the requirement or recommendation to wear a mask disability discrimination?